VRichardJP/LoLAnalyzer/README.md

 # Using machine learning to evaluate the best pick in a draft (League of Legends)

 Warning: this application is under construction.
 Not everything has been published yet, and I don't guarantee that all the published scripts will run softly.
-I you want to test it anyway, feedbacks are welcome
+I you want to test it anyway, feedbacks are welcome.

+Furthermore, I won't provide any trained network, because I simply can't maintain such network updated on a daily basis.
+I you want to use this app you will have to train your own network.

 ## Requirements

-You need:
+You need (pip install is the simplest way)
 - Python 3
 - Tensorflow (GPU version recommended if your graphic card is compatible)
+- PyQt5
 - A developer API-KEY from https://developer.riotgames.com/.
 If your API-KEY has expired at some point, just get a new one and update the config.ini file.

 ## How to use